galenseilis/old_blog/_posts/2024-01-30-poisson-median-bounds-almost-mean.md

 This gives two candidate solutions:

 $$\lambda_- \approx -1.18046042171637$$

 $$\lambda_+ \approx 0.8471270883830365$$

-Like with the lower bound, we can only take the upper bound.
+Like with the lower bound, we can only take the upper bound to be $\lambda_+$.
 But unlike the lower bound, we can only say that the median is strictly less than $\lambda_+$ even if it is really really close.

 ## Question 2